uchicago/shibboleth-oidc/README.md

 ```

 #### Schema
 Note that the default schema provided by this extension assumes a HSQLDB database.
-If you wish to use a different database, you will need to provide an different schema.
+If you wish to use a different database, you will need
+to provide an different schema.
 Additional schemas are provieded in the `conf` directory for various databases.
+The following databases
+are supported:

+ 1. HSQL
+ 2. Postgres
+ 3. MySQL

 The following differences are to be noted: